Ocean2356/CSV-api/README.md

 For this task we'll be building a very simple Python 3-based REST API server and command-line client.

-You may use any Python libraries and technologies of your choice, for instance Django, Flask, FastAPI, etc, to build the API server (internally we use Django/DRF so recommend that).
+You may use any Python libraries and technologies of your choice, for instance FastAPI, etc, to build the API server.

 ## API Server